yul154/Summary-and-Interviews/REST web service.md

 3. HTTP Version − Indicates the HTTP version.
 4. Request Header − Contains metadata for the HTTP Request message as key-value pairs.
 5. Request Body − Message content or Resource representation.

+## What are the core components of a HTTP response?

+1. Status/Response Code − Indicate Server status for the requested resource.
+For example 404 means resource not found and 200 means response is ok.
+2. HTTP Version − Indicate HTTP version, for example HTTP v1.1 .
+3. Response Header − Contains metadata for the HTTP Response message as key-value pairs.
+For example, content length, content type, response date, server type etc.
+4. Response Body − Response message content or Resource representation.

 ##  HTTP status code
 1. Informational responses (100–199), 100 Continue,101 Switching Protocols